indierambler/data-environment/README.md

 - hadoop-nodemanager-1
 - hadoop-historyserver
 - jupyterlab
 **Server Requirements:** docker
 **Local Requirements** java jdk
 **Tested Host OS:** Ubuntu Server 22.04.2 LTS
 **Coming Soon:** JupyterHub integration, LocalStack S3 integration

 ## Description
-This project provides a docker compose environment that serves JupyterLab, a scalable Spark cluster, and a hadoop file system.
+This project provides a docker compose environment that serves JupyterLab, a scalable Spark cluster, and a scalable Hadoop file system.
 The JupyterLab instance has direct access to the Spark cluster and hadoop resources.
 Spark and Hadoop instances can also be accessed and used through a remote machine via Spark-Connect.
 This is useful for scalable data analytics, machine learning development, and personal datastack experience.